funcompbio/assignment-6/README.md

 The file `COVID19CATlast6months.csv` should have the following
 characteristics:

-  1. It should be a CSV file using the comma (`,`) as column separator.
+  1. It should be a CSV file using the comma (`,`) as column separator and non-numeric values should be quoted with double quotes (`"`).
   2. It should have the following line as first (column header) line:
      ```
      "DATA_INI","R0_CONFIRMAT_M","IA14","PERC_PCRTAR_POSITIVES"